slothAD/XPRising/README.md

 - @SynovA [Iron Fist RPG](https://discord.gg/iron-fist-rpg) as a tester and great supporter, who provided his server as a test platform!
 - @iska as a tester and great supporter!
 - @JosiUwU as a supporter for manuals.

+# By the community for the community

+> It was particularly important to us that the code is open source to guarantee great support and to offer
+> other mod developers the opportunity to develop plugins for the OpenRPG at any time.
+This project is free
+> and for everyone, it's from the community for the community and everyone is part of the development!

 # The Future of OpenRPG